FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/multi-factor-authentication.md

 SMS has weaknesses that have been exploited, but mostly it's safe.
 High value systems such as banking websites often use SMS as one of their factors.
 Google researchers found in 2019 that a text message ["helped block 100% of automated bots, 96% of bulk phishing attacks, and 76% of targeted attacks."](https://security.googleblog.com/2019/05/new-research-how-effective-is-basic.html)

 There's not a lot you can do as a developer to make this factor more secure.
-Users, on the other hand, can contact their cellphone providers and ask about how phone number transfers are handled to understand possible social engineering attacks.
+Users, on the other hand, can contact their cell phone providers and ask about how phone number transfers are handled to understand possible social engineering attacks.
 Users can also set up a software service such as Google Voice or Twilio to receive text messages.

 #### App push

 Your phone isn't limited to running a TOTP application or receiving text messages, it can also have a specialized application that uses push notifications to provide a code.
 Similar to text messages, this code is generated by the authenticating system and sent to the user.

-The user proves their recieved the notification by sharing that code with the authenticating system.
+The user proves they received the notification by sharing that code with the authenticating system.
 The server can encrypt the code before sending and the application can decrypt it on the phone to ensure the code can't be tampered with or read.

 Such systems are effective.
 In 2019, Google researchers found that such on-device prompts ["helped block 100% of automated bots, 99% of bulk phishing attacks, and 90% of targeted attacks."](https://security.googleblog.com/2019/05/new-research-how-effective-is-basic.html)

 Similar to text messages, the security of these systems is really up to the provider of the push notification.
 However, I hear Apple and Google are pretty good at this kind of thing.

 With any of the above MFA options which use information sent to a phone as an authentication factor, encourage your users to configure the device to require local authentication before any applications are accessed.
-This could be as Face ID or a pin.
 Also, encourage them to ensure notifications and SMS messages can't be read without the user authenticating first.

 #### Email